avanhooser/TUTORIAL_for_RNA_SEQ_PIPELINE/README.md

   -  Must have access to SENSORIUM AWS S3
   -  Must have access to SENSORIUM NEXTFLOWTOWER account

-## Step1: In AWS S3: Locate the address of the unprocessed FASTQ files containing the nucleotide sequence data to analyze
+## Step1: In AWS S3: Locate the address of the unprocessed FASTQ files containing the nucleotide sequence data to analyze.

-   This data is always stored in AWS S3 bucket Typically, WUXI data is deposited in s3://cro-wuxi/
+   This data is always stored in AWS S3 bucket

+   Typically, WUXI data is deposited in s3://cro-wuxi/

               and QUINTARA data is deposited in s3://sensorium-research-rna-seq-raw-quintara/

 For this tutorial,we created the folder "TEST"  ---> s3://sensorium-research-rna-seq-raw-quintara/TEST/"

 which contains some sample FASTQ files

 ## Step2:  Create a csv file (FASTQMAP) that maps each samiple ID with the FASTQ addresses corresponding to that sampleID